dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

     censored via SEO/Social Media manipulation, this means that entire groups of people can become silenced or disenfranchised without even knowing it.

+Semiolinguistic connectedness leads to a paradox where obvolution of language, signs and images dramatically reduces the set of possibilities.
+Information or connections assumed to be completely invisible will be revealed for what it is regardless of how hard people worked to suppress some of it, even if some of it was never transmitted or spoken in plain langauge.
+This is especially true once online identity validation is nearly universal or can be retroactively resolved.
+People don't generate content or expend energy that isn't relevant or meaningful.

 <a name="for-the-efficient-and-pragmatic-assertion-of-behavior-and-intent-sociophysical-configuration-entropy-is-nearly-unparalleled" />